DAF201/2022_fall_school_garbage/Logic.md

 ## OR

-Only be false when both are false, otherwise true.
+Only be false when both are false, otherwise true

 p = F, q = F, p ∨ q = F